cockroachdb/docs/cockroachcloud/use-managed-service-backups.md

 Cockroach Labs runs [full cluster backups](../{{site.current_cloud_version}}/take-full-and-incremental-backups.html#full-backups) daily and [incremental cluster backups](../{{site.current_cloud_version}}/take-full-and-incremental-backups.html#incremental-backups) hourly for every {{ site.data.products.dedicated }} cluster.
 The full backups are retained for 30 days, while incremental backups are retained for 7 days.
 Backups are stored in the same region that a [single-region cluster](plan-your-cluster.html#cluster-configuration) is running in or the primary region of a [multi-region cluster](plan-your-cluster.html#multi-region-clusters).

 {{site.data.alerts.callout_info}}
-Currently, you can only restore [databases](#restore-a-database) and [tables](#restore-a-table) to the same cluster that the backup was taken from.

-In the meantime, you can [back up and restore data manually](take-and-restore-customer-owned-backups.html) or [back up from a self-hosted CockroachDB cluster and restore into a {{ site.data.products.db }} cluster](#back-up-a-self-hosted-cockroachdb-cluster-and-restore-into-a-cockroachdb-cloud-cluster).
-Note that you cannot restore a backup of a multi-region database into a single-region database.
+You cannot restore a backup of a multi-region database into a single-region database.
 {{site.data.alerts.end}}

 </section>